What to Look for When Buying Investment Vacation Property

 Listing and marketing expenses: include photography, listing fees if you use a service such as VRBO, printing costs, sign costs, credit card fees.

-Cancellations and vacancies: estimate high on vacancy rates as it takes a few years to build up repeat clientele.
+Cancellations and vacancies: estimate high vacancy rates as it takes a few years to build up repeat clientele.

 Supplies: are you supplying toilet paper, coffee, paper towels?
 Things like linens and cleaning supplies can add up quickly.